LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query_cpp.rst

    :language: C++

 The constructor takes several arguments.
 Here, ``surface_mesh`` is a pointer to a triangle surface mesh.
-The second argument indicates the mesh is watertight.
+The second argument indicates the mesh is a watertight mesh, a manifold.
+The signed distance from a point to a manifold is mathematically well-defined.
+When the input is not a closed surface mesh, the mesh span the entire computational mesh domain, dividing it into two regions.
-The third and fourth arguments are used to build the underlying BVH tree spatial index and indicate that BVH tree buckets will be split after 25 objects and that the BVH tree will contain at most 10 levels.
-These are safe default values and can be adjusted after benchmarking shows the need.
-Note that the second and subsequent arguments to the constructor correspond to the ``quest::signed_distance_set`` functions in the C API.
+The third and fourth arguments are used to build the underlying BVH tree spatial index.
+They indicate that BVH tree buckets will be split after 25 objects and that the BVH tree will contain at most 10 levels.
+These are safe default values and can be adjusted if application benchmarking shows a need.
+Note that the second and subsequent arguments to the constructor correspond to ``quest::signed_distance_set`` functions in the C API.

 As with the ``InOutOctree``, the class is templated on the dimensionality